Sherman Black, CEO of Conservis, makes an interesting comparison between the evolution of farm management and the evolution of the smartphone.

 It’s Eureka time again.
-A Conservis farm management system enables a farmer to run his entire operation on one platform that synchronizes all his critical data in real time—from planning to harvest—giving him the convenience, integration, and productivity he needs to grow.
+The Conservis farm management system enables a farmer to run their entire operation on one platform that synchronizes all the critical data in real time—from planning to harvest—giving them the convenience, integration, and productivity needed to grow.

 And on the subject of growth, we had a talk with Bernard Peterson, who along with his family, runs Peterson Farms, a steadily growing grain operation in the heart of Kentucky’s bourbon country.
 He told us how their management system has evolved over time to where now they count on Conservis in so many ways—including helping them out of one very hot situation.

 “My parents started with written record books in the 1960s and ‘70s working with the Kentucky Farm Business Management Program,” Bernard said.
 “Because everything was handwritten, they were always filling holes in the data where records and receipts went missing or were illegible.
 Then at season’s end, in December, they would send in their records.
 The data went onto a big mainframe computer and an analysis would come back in June or July.
 Hardly real time,” Bernard joked.